Robert Holmes à Court

-Michael Robert Hamilton Holmes à Court (27 July 1937 – 2 September 1990) was a South African-born Australian businessman who became Australia's first billionaire, before dying suddenly of a heart attack in 1990 at the age of 53.
+Michael Robert Hamilton Holmes à Court (27 July 1937 – 2 September 1990) was a South African-born Australian businessman who became Australia's first billionaire.
+He died suddenly of heart failure in 1990 at the age of 53.

-A great-great-grandson of William Holmes à Court, 2nd Baron Heytesbury, and a grand-nephew of William Frederick Holmes à Court, 3rd Baron Heytesbury, Holmes à Court was one of the world's most feared corporate raiders through the 1980s, having built his empire single-handedly from virtually nothing to a diversified resources and media group with an estimated value immediately before the 1987 stock market crash of about A$2 billion.
+A great-great-grandson of William à Court-Holmes, 2nd Baron Heytesbury, and a grand-nephew of William Frederick Holmes à Court, 3rd Baron Heytesbury, Holmes à Court was one of the world's most feared corporate raiders through the 1980s, having increased his properties single-handedly from virtually nothing to a diversified resources and media group with an estimated value immediately before the 1987 stock market crash of about A$2 billion.
 Shareholders in the company enjoyed enormous investment growth.
-1984 saw Robert Holmes à Court's horse Black Knight win the Melbourne Cup with a time of 3 minutes 18.19 seconds.
+Holmes à Court's horse Black Knight won the 1984 Melbourne Cup.

-Holmes à Court died intestate, and his estate was to be divided one-third for his widow Janet (née Ranford), and the remainder equally among their four children, who include Peter and Simon.
+Holmes à Court died intestate, and his estate was to be divided one-third for his widow Janet, and the remainder equally among their four children, who include Peter, Paul and Simon.

 Early life

-Holmes à Court was born in Johannesburg but spent much of his early life in Southern Rhodesia (now Zimbabwe).
+Holmes à Court was born on 27 July 1937 in Johannesburg, South Africa, the son of Peter Worsley Holmes à Court and Ethnee Celia, née Cumming.
+His grandfather was Henry Worsley Holmes à Court, who was a brother of William Holmes à Court, 3rd Baron Heytesbury and Leonard Holmes à Court, 4th Baron Heytesbury.
+He spent much of his early life in Southern Rhodesia.
 He was educated at Cordwalles Preparatory School and Michaelhouse School in Natal, South Africa.
 There he earned money selling his schoolmates photographs he had taken of them, and by driving them home in exchange for their travel allowances.

-Holmes à Court studied forestry at the University of Auckland and Massey University, where he graduated with a Bachelor of Agricultural Science in 1962.
-He then moved to Perth, Western Australia in 1961 to study law at the University of Western Australia, where he graduated with a Bachelor of Laws in 1965.
+Holmes à Court studied forestry in New Zealand at the University of Auckland and Massey University, where he graduated with a Bachelor of Agricultural Science in 1962.
+He then moved to Perth, Western Australia, in 1961 to study law at the University of Western Australia, where he graduated with a Bachelor of Laws in 1965.
 He married science teacher Janet Ranford on 18 May 1966.
 Holmes à Court was admitted to practise on 17 April 1968.
 He then worked as a barrister and solicitor.
 His law practice in Perth was sometimes in partnership with Nicholas Hasluck.